rails/rails/guides/source/routing.md

 the request is dispatched to the `patients` controller's `show` action with `{ id: '17' }` in `params`.

-NOTE: rails uses snake_case for controller names here, if you have a multiple word controller like `MonsterTrucksController`, you want to use `monster_trucks#show` for example.
+NOTE: Rails uses snake_case for controller names here, if you have a multiple word controller like `MonsterTrucksController`, you want to use `monster_trucks#show` for example.

 ### Generating Paths and URLs from Code